Ikergune/firos/README.md

 }
 ```

-The `type`s Publish and Subscribe are always from Context Broker's point of view.
+The `type`'s Publish and Subscribe are always from Context Broker's point of view.
 If subscribed, the framework pushes ROS-Information to the Context-Broker.
-ROS-Messages to the robots are sent by the `type` publish, if a new Message has been sent to the Context-Broker.
+ROS-Messages to the robots are sent to the contextbroker by the `type` publish.
 Thus a communication betweeen robots can be established through the Context-Broker.
 Even Other Non-ROS-Application can control robots via the Context-Broker.

 Here is an Example-Configuration between the communication of `turtlesim`
 on *Machine1* and `teleop_twist_keyboard` on *Machine2*: